Dutch Oven Turkey Pot Pie

 Pour in chicken broth, milk, and cream.
 Stir and let it simmer until the mixture thickens, about 10 minutes.

 Add parsley, turkey, and peas.
-Mix well, and then remove from heat.
-Allow the filling to cool for about 20 minutes.
+Mix well, then remove from heat and allow the filling to cool for about 20 minutes.

-Place a pastry sheet on top of the pot pie filling, ensuring it's slightly larger than the Dutch oven.
-Crinkle the sides of the pastry sheet around the edges to seal, and create a steam vent by slicing a cross on the middle of the pastry sheet.
+Place a pastry sheet on top of the pot pie filling, ensuring it’s slightly larger than the Dutch Oven.
+Crinkle the sides of the pastry around the edges to seal, and create a steam vent by slicing a cross in the center.

-Whisk an egg to create an egg wash and brush it onto the pastry.
+Whisk an egg to create an egg wash and brush it evenly onto the pastry.

 Dutch Oven Turkey Pot Pie Filling